Calamos Investments Closed-End Funds (NASDAQ: CHI, CHY, CSQ, CGO, CHW, CCD and CPZ) Announce Monthly Distributions and Required Notifications of Sources of Distribution

 About Calamos

-Calamos Investments is a diversified global investment firm offering innovative investment strategies including alternatives, multi-asset, convertible, fixed income, equity, and sustainable equity, currently managing approximately $38 billion in assets under management.
+Calamos Investments is a diversified global investment firm offering innovative investment strategies including alternatives, multi-asset, convertible, fixed income, equity, and sustainable equity, currently managing more than $40 billion in assets under management.
 The firm offers strategies through separately managed portfolios, mutual funds, closed-end funds, private funds, and UCITS funds.
 Clients include major corporations, pension funds, endowments, foundations, and individuals, as well as the financial advisors and consultants who serve them.
 Headquartered in the Chicago metropolitan area, the firm also has offices in New York, San Francisco, Milwaukee, Portland (Oregon), and the Miami area.
-For more information, please visit us on LinkedIn, on Twitter @Calamos or at www.calamos.com.
+For more information, please visit www.calamos.com.

 *Calamos Investments LLC, referred to herein as Calamos Investments®, is a financial services company offering such services through its subsidiaries: Calamos Advisors LLC, Calamos Wealth Management LLC, Calamos Investments LLP and Calamos Financial Services LLC.